RetroPie/RetroPie-Docs/docs/SSH.md

 SSH stands for secure shell.
 You can remotely connect to the raspberry pi terminal with an SSH client.
-A popular ssh client is [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
+A popular ssh client is [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) for Windows.
+The ssh command can be used on macOS and GNU/Linux

 **NOTE** Your Raspberry Pi needs to be connected to the same network (either via Ethernet or Wifi Dongle) as the computer you are accessing it from.